B-iggy/HWS-Plus-Creative-Scenario/README.md

 ## Known problems

+* Shield Extender have no final size yet.
+Need dedicated models for the small version.

+* material of custom shield extender wrong material shader.

+* whole Shield topic comes next.

+* whole Templates.ecf is not commited yet.

 * sounds are too loud.

 * Elemental Hand Weapons do not shoot sometimes (need to find a repro).
 After a relog they work again.